-- 2023: - Enhance PEET input and reporting interfaces and make the revised PEET accessible 0 to support transport planning and investment decision-making process. - Scope an investigation into additional tools required to complement PEET and/or CATi. - Develop guidance and user interface to ensure PEET and CATi are effective and used consistently (by late 2023). - 2024: - Completion of investigation into additional tools.
-0
+- · 2023: - Enhance PEET input and reporting interfaces and make the revised PEET accessible to support transport planning and investment decision-making process. - Scope an investigation into additional tools required to complement PEET and/or CATi. - Develop guidance and user interface to ensure PEET and CATi are effective and used consistently (by late 2023). - · 2024: - Completion of investigation into additional tools.

-Initiative 1.1.5: Identify ways to incentivise developments that avoid/reduce the need to travel and encourage travel by public transport, walking and cycling
+Identify ways to incentivise developments that avoid/reduce the need to travel and encourage travel by public transport, walking and cycling

 The Government has already taken significant steps to enable more urban development that avoids and reduces the need to travel, and encourages travel by public transport, walking, and cycling.
 This includes better enabling intensification and transit-oriented development.
 However, we still need to better understand what additional support or incentives are needed to encourage low-emissions urban form.
-In 2023, HUD will undertake work to identify ways to support the private sector and developers, including not-for-profit, community, and Māori housing providers, to deliver loweremissions, resilient developments.
-This work will involve engagement with the private sector to better understand any barriers, potential incentives, or support that could shift the sector to for emissions development.
+In 2023, HUD will undertake work to identify ways to support the private sector and developers, including not-for-profit, community, and Māori housing providers, to deliver lower-emissions, resilient developments.
+This work will involve engagement with the private sector to better understand any barriers, potential incentives, or support that could shift the sector to lowemissions development.

 Te Manatū Waka will work alongside the HUD to identify ways to incentivise developments in areas that are (or will be) well connected by public transport and active travel networks with appropriate urban form.
 This investigation will be scoped together with HUD.
-In addition, Waka Kotahi is currently completing or soon to commission a range of research projects (such as the Transport Outcomes Intervention Catalogue) that would provide valuable inputs to inform this initiative.
+In addition, Waka Kotahi has a programme of research that will inform this initiative (such as the Transport Outcomes Intervention Catalogue).

-This work will help the Government to understand whether incentives could help to achieve emissions reductions needed from the transport system while supporting the Government's other JELY MIN objectives for housing and urban development.
+This work will help the Government to understand whether incentives could help to achieve emissions reductions needed from the transport system while supporting the Government's other objectives for housing and urban development.

+- Lead: Te Manatū Waka

-Support Waka Kotahi, HUD, Kāinga Ore
+- Support: Waka Kotahi, HUD, Kāinga Ora

-Key stakeholders Local government, infrastructure agencies, development sector, Māori
+- Key stakeholders: Local government, infrastructure agencies, development sector, Māori

-- March 2023: Complete scoping for the investigation. • - December 2023: Complete the investigation. •
+- March 2023: Complete scoping for the investigation. - December 2023: Complete the investigation.

-Initiative 1.1.6: Require new investments for transport projects to demonstrate how the will contribute to emissions-reduction objectives and set a high threshold for approving new investments for any transport projects if they are inconsistent with emissions-reduction objectives
+Require new investments for transport projects to demonstrate how they will contribute to emissions-reduction objectives and set a high threshold for approving new investments for any transport projects if they are inconsistent with emissionsreduction objectives demonstrate how they contribute to emissions reduction objectives